PawseySC/singularity-containers/_episodes/33-gpu-gromacs.md

 exercises: 10
 questions:
 objectives:
-- Get started with Nvidia GPU containers for HPC applications
+- Get started with GPU enabled containers for HPC applications
 keypoints:
-- You can run containerised GPU applications using the flag `--nv`
+- You can run containerised GPU applications using the flag `--nv` (Nvidia) or `--rocm` (AMD)
-- By using this flag, Singularity will look for GPU drivers in the host for you, and bind mount them in the container
+- By using these flags, Singularity will look for GPU drivers in the host for you, and bind mount them in the container
 ---